syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 ##### Merge layout option

-This option merges the cells in the column for each object while importing.
+This option merges the cells in the column for each object while exporting.

-The following code snippet helps to import data with merged cells.
+The following code snippet helps to export from nested collection objects with merge layout option.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}